alered87/Graph-Regularization/README.md

 # Graph-Regularization
 In this repository you will find the essentials MATLAB scripts to simulating the algorithm proposed in the paper:

-“On-line Learning On Temporal Manifolds”
-Authors: Marco Maggini, Alessandro Rossi (2016)
+“On-line Learning On Temporal Manifolds” (Marco Maggini, Alessandro Rossi , 2016)

 Contacts: rossi111@unisi.it